6thc/tendermint-cas-demo/README.md

 InitChain is called once, when a node starts for the first time.
-It tells the application about some aspects of the state machine. or chain, from Tendermint's perspective, including the chain ID, consensus parameters, and any initial application state that's been set by the network operator in the genesis file.
+It tells the application about some aspects of the state machine. or chain, from Tendermint's perspective, including the chain ID, consensus parameters, and any initial application state that's been provided by the network operator.
 The application can use this information to make itself ready to receive transactions.

 SetOption may be called to set arbitrary application configuration parameters.
 This is only done if by user request, and Tendermint doesn't interpret these